American Homes 4 Rent Q2 2025 Earnings Call Transcript

 Eric Wolfe

 Hey, thanks.
 Apologies if I missed this, but could you talk about where occupancy was in July?
-And you mentioned that you expected a flatter seasonal curve than normal in the back half on blended lease rates and how that might also translate into sort of a lower occupancy change as well.
+You mentioned that you expected a flatter seasonal curve than normal in the back half on blended lease rates and how that might also translate into sort of a lower occupancy change as well.
 I think last year your occupancy was down like 120 bps from top to bottom.
-So I was just curious what that might look like this year.
+I was just curious, you know, what that might look like this year.
+Yeah.

 Bryan Smith